tnahs/easel/README.md

 # Easel

 Showcasing work for the lazy.
-Built on Flask, YAML, Markdown and directories.
+Built on Flask, YAML, and Markdown.